-The School allocates its expenses on a functional basis between program service or general and administrative.
-Expenses that can be identified with the school curriculum are allocated directly according to their natural expense classification.
-Other expenses are allocated between program service and general and administrative based on management's estimate of time, percentage, or square footage used, among other factors.
+The School allocates its expenses on a functional basis among its various programs.
+Expenses that can be identified with a specific program, such as curriculum supplies, are allocated directly according to their natural expense classification.
+Other expenses that are attributable to both the program and general and administrative are based on management's estimate of time, percentage, or square footage used, among other factors.